shermp/Kobo-UNCaGED/README.md

 * Generate library thumbnails for new books sent
 * Connect to password protected calibre instances
 * Choose which Calibre instance to connect to if multiple are found on the network
+* Set Kobo subtitle entry from a standard or custom column (with formatting)
+* Directly connect to a host/port, to bypass autodiscovery

 Note: Working with store-bought books is currently not supported.
 Also, KU will use and overwrite any existing metadata.calibre file.
 This could cause some data "loss" in that the metadata cache will lose any info on non-sideloaded books.